pothirak/adlist/README.md

 This is my ad list.
 To help make advertising less

-I work with the list below.
+I use with the list below.

 * https://mirror1.malwaredomains.com/files/justdomains
 * https://badmojr.github.io/1Hosts/Lite/domains.txt